alvarogarcia7/gilded-rose-kata-java/README.md

 Each rule is autonomous on how to apply itself.
 The rule itself indicates whether there is a match or not (using an `Option`).
 The rule engine just iterates through them until a match is found.
 Therefore, the order of the rules matters

+### Project as a legacy codebase

+I've decided to handle this refactoring kata as a legacy codebase and do not add unit tests for the existing behavior.

 [gildedrose]: https://github.com/emilybache/GildedRose-Refactoring-Kata/tree/master/Java
 [emilybache]: https://github.com/emilybache